NaszvadiG/cim-xa/README.md

 This distribution includes modern alternative object-oriented data and presentation layers [CodeIgniter views remain usable if desired], supports SQLite, MySQL, and PostgreSQL [with prepared statements through PDO] and also includes the Zend libraries [auth, mail, permissions, serialzer, etc.], loadable and usable as if they were CodeIgniter libraries.
-This distribution therefore stands on the shoulders of some PHP giants:
-Ellis Labs (CodeIgniter), Jamie Matthews (Paris, Idiorm), Paul M. Jones (Savant), Zend(Zend libraries), and others.
+This distribution therefore stands on the shoulders of some PHP giants including Ellis Labs (CodeIgniter), Jamie Matthews (Paris, Idiorm), Paul M. Jones (Savant), Zend(Zend libraries), and others.

 <a href="http://ellislab.com/codeigniter/user-guide/toc.html">Documentation for CodeIgniter</a>